PublicDataLab/offshoreatlas/README.md

-# fog-of-finance-intro
+# An Atlas of Offshore FDI
-Intro website to the project "Fog of Finance"
+A tool for the visual exploration of offshore money flows.